 Contingencies are resolved only when one or more events transpire.
 As a result, the assessment of contingencies inherently involves estimating the outcome of future events.
-As at September 30, 2019, the Company recorded a provision with respect to a legal dispute with the Government of Mexico.
+The Company has recorded a provision with respect to a legal dispute with the Government of Mexico.
 See Note 19.